 Regardless of how financial organizations improve their products and services, human assets will be a critical investment for the coming year so they can stay on top of competitors, remain relevant among rising fintech firms and drive innovation.
 So how exactly does a financial services industry prepare for this?
 Let’s discuss the best moves for bridging the skills gap within the financial industry including:

 1. Diversifying and Expanding Talent Options

-We’re probably preaching to the boardroom here, but it’s no secret that to be successful in the world of finance, professionals need to be comfortable understanding complex fiscal topics and investment types.
+We’re probably preaching to the boardroom here, but it’s no secret that for success in the world of finance, professionals need to be comfortable understanding complex fiscal topics and investment types.
 Veteran employees are more than likely to have specific licenses depending on their specialty.
 For example, Certified Financial Planners normally hold several licenses from FINRA, while insurance brokers may be required to acquire specific licenses depending on their scope and location served.

-In the past two years, banks and investment firms have lost talent to companies in the big-tech and fintech spaces where their skills have been more sought after in a rapidly changing financial landscape.
-With traditional finance companies hemorrhaging talent due the great resignation, financial firms should see the predicament as an opportunity in reassessing their recruiting process.
+In the past two years, banks and investment firms lost talent to companies in the big-tech and fintech spaces where their skills have been more sought after in a rapidly changing financial landscape.
+With traditional finance companies hemorrhaging talent due to the great resignation, financial firms should see the predicament as an opportunity to reassess their recruiting process.